msaxton/Humanities-Librarian/slides.md

 ### 2. A&H librarianship is creating and supporting open resources
 - Create open educational resources
-- An Ethical Framework for Library Publishing (Library Publishing Coalition Ethical Framework Task Force, 2023))
-    - Library Publishing is Values-Based
-    - Library Publishing is both Librarianship and Publishing
-    - Library Publishing is Community-Oriented
-    - Library Publishing is Dynamic

 ### 2. A&H librarianship is creating and supporting open resources
 - Support Open Access publishing

 ### 2. A&H librarianship is creating and supporting open resources
-BU Strategic Priorities:
+- BU Strategic Priorities:
     - "Create an intellectual destination for BU science and scholarship."

 ### 3. A&H librarianship is retooling the library collection.
 - What is the best **format** for this kind of information?